IMS-Tunis/hamdeni-platform/README.md

 TEACHER_PASSWORD  password required for the teacher dashboard
 ```

-When hosting the `frontend` folder on a static service, run `npm run build`
+Before deploying the `frontend` folder, edit `frontend/config.js` with your
-locally so that `frontend/config.js` contains your credentials before
+real credentials.
+The file is served statically so whatever values are present
-uploading the site.
+will be used by the browser.

 These variables are **not** committed to the repository.
 # Database Schema